Who We Are

 Founder + CEO

 Lara holds a Ph.D. in Art History from the University of British Columbia (2007) and her main areas of expertise are Canadian art, European painting (including Impressionism and early abstraction), American modernism, and contemporary art and photography.
-She founded Openwork Art Advisory in 2012, a boutique advisory firm that specializes in building and shaping private and corporate collections.
+In 2012, she founded Openwork Art Advisory, a boutique advisory firm that specializes in building and shaping private and corporate collections.

 With over 20 years in the field of fine art as an advisor, researcher, and appraiser, Lara has placed works by Henri Matisse, Andy Warhol, Jean-Paul Riopelle, Gordon Smith, Pierre-Auguste Renoir, Edvard Munch, Jonas Wood, and Damien Hirst, among many others.
 She is a member of the International Society of Appraisers (2012 – 2022), the Universities Art Association of Canada, and the Association of Art Historians (UK).